University of Houston Experts on Education

 K-12, Testing, College Readiness

 Catherine Horn, founding director of the University of Houston Education Research Center, has research interests in K-12 high-stakes testing as well as college readiness, access and admissions, particularly related to traditionally under-represented students.
-Horn, an associate professor of higher education and dean of the UH College of Education, also studies teacher preparation and teacher quality.
+Horn, an associate professor of higher education and acting chair of the Department of Educational Leadership and Policy Studies, also studies teacher preparation and teacher quality.
 She serves as director of the Center for Research, Evaluation and Advancement of Teacher Education (CREATE) and executive director of the Institute for Education Policy Research and Evaluation (IEPRE).
 Horn has served as a research consultant for the World Bank and won a Fulbright Fellowship to Chile.
 She previously worked as a research associate for the Civil Rights Project at Harvard University and taught at a Houston public high school.

 lylemckinney150.png